 India features hundreds of noteworthy monuments located in different parts of the country, especially in the popular tourist cities of Mumbai and Delhi.
 As such, you should consider spending at least a few days in Mumbai and a weekend in Dehli to see as many landmarks as you can.

 To help you narrow down the best landmarks in India to visit, here is a comprehensive list of the top Indian landmarks that you must not miss when in the country.

 Disclaimer: Destguides may receive commission for purchases made through links in this article at no cost to you.

 Using the map of India, you can explore all the landmarks.

-The Rashtrapati Bhawan in New Delhi serves as the official residence for the President of India.
-It comprises of 340 rooms in the main building and is spread across a total area of 5 acres.
+The Rashtrapati Bhavan, or president's house, in New Delhi serves as the official residence for the President of India.
+It comprises of 340 rooms in the main building and is spread across a total area of five acres.
 It is built on an estate covering 330 acres and is the largest residential premises of any Head of the State in the world.

-The premises are divided into 3 distinct circuits and can only be accessed by authorized visitors during specific times of the day.
-The Main Building along with the Central Lawn make up the first circuit, whereas the second circuit comprises of the Rashtrapati Bhawan Museum and few other building.
+The premises are divided into three distinct circuits and can only be accessed by authorised visitors during specific times of the day.
+The Main Building along with the Central Lawn make up the first circuit, whereas the second circuit comprises of the Rashtrapati Bhavan Museum and a few other buildings.

-The final circuit is formed by the spectacular Mughal Gardens which is adorned with gorgeous seasonal flowers and lush greenery.
-The garden opens for visitors during the Spring season for a few days, giving visitors an amazing opportunity to marvel as the spectacular sight that is the Rashtrapati Bhawan.
+The final circuit is formed around the spectacular Mughal Gardens which are adorned with gorgeous seasonal flowers and lush greenery.
+The gardens open for visitors during the Spring season for a few days, giving visitors a fantastic opportunity to marvel at the spectacular sight that is the Rashtrapati Bhavan.